brainlesstony/BINF4241-group-9/Assignment 3/README.md

 We renamed the board class to Singleton (to follow naming convention) to make it clear that only one chess board at a time should exist.

 Our Implementation of the Singleton design pattern follows the structure as indicated in the lecture.
+Little Modification --> new method swap(only moved codelines no new lines written) to make it visually more clear in the sequence diagram in task 2.

 *1.2* Class diagram Singleton
 <img src="Singleton_ClassDiagram.png" alt="Singleton_CD" width="350"/>